 Group 3 was brought into the same banquet room, but they were told to only eat the radishes.
-In other words, they had to exert willpower to avoid the temptation of the comfort food.
+In other words, they had to exert willpower to avoid the temptation of comfort food.

 All three groups were told to work on a complicated puzzle.
 The control group and the “eat anything group” both worked on the puzzle for an average of 20 minutes before giving up.
 The “radish group” only lasted 8 minutes before giving up.
 A statistically huge difference that meant the people who used their “willpower reservoir” to avoid eating comfort food was less capable to work on the complicated puzzle.

 Years ago Stanford Psychologist Daniel Bem conducted an experiment with his students.
 His goal was to classify certain characteristics of his students into detectable patterns.